You are here

 UMD Collegiate Programs: Your college (LSBE, CEHSP, SFA, SCSE, CLA) may offer further international educational opportunities that aren’t currently listed through our office, so don’t hesitate to check with your department to see if other opportunities are available.

 Affiliate Programs: These programs are administered by study abroad organizations.
 You’ll receive the majority of support and services from the affiliate, however, you’ll also receive support from our office.
-Credits will be posted as resident credit.
+Semester, yearlong, and summer programs are available.
+Most credits will be posted as resident credit.
 On-site support and staff are from the affiliate organization.

 Non-affiliate Programs: These are programs abroad that lack affiliation with UMD.
 The UMD Study Abroad office nor faculty have reviewed the quality of these programs.
 Note that academic credit is not guaranteed.
 It is your responsibility to ensure safety, quality, and academic credit for these programs.
 If you participate in a non-affiliate program, you are responsible for working with the non-affiliate provider directly, in addition to our office.